Summary of Services

-How to Add A Webcam Video to Your Course with Kaltura (pdf document)
+How to Add A Webcam Video to Your Course with Kaltura (video)

-Using Kaltura CaptureSpace to Make a Screen-Recording (pdf document)
+Using Kaltura CaptureSpace to Make a Screen-Recording (pdf)

-How to Upload Your Own Media to Kaltura for Sharing in Your Course (pdf document)
+How to Upload Media to Kaltura for Sharing in Your Course (video)

-How to Make a Video Quiz with Kaltura (video)
+How to Make a Video Quiz with Kaltura (pdf)

 There are a few options to record your lectures at UMSL.
 See VoiceThread (for instructors), Panopto, or PowerPoint.